Healthy Homemade Granola Bars: Soft, Chewy, and Easy to Make

 Storing and Freezing Homemade Granola Bars

 Like most things, these homemade bars are best when consumed fresh and within a couple of days.
-If you want to freeze some to have on hand though, all recipes offers some great suggestions for freezing homemade granola bars.
+If you want to freeze some to have on hand though, all recipes offer some great suggestions for freezing homemade granola bars.

 They suggest freezing freshly baked bars on a baking sheet covered for a few hours.
 Then put them in a freezer ziplock bag and store them in the freezer for up to a couple of months.
-When you are ready to eat them, simply thaw at room temperature.
+When you are ready to eat them, simply thaw them at room temperature.

-How did these homemade bars turn out for you and your toddler, baby and/or kids?
+How did these homemade bars turn out for you and your toddler, baby, and/or kids?
 Please share in the comments below!

-For more simple, delicious and nutritious toddler snack and meal ideas check out more Easy Toddler Recipes.
+For more simple, delicious, and nutritious toddler snack and meal ideas check out more Easy Toddler Recipes.

 As a busy mom, I know that I need very simple kid-friendly recipes if I am going to realistically make them.
 Luckily, I have found a few recipes that meet these criteria and that we make weekly.